yveskerwyn/jumpscale/2-ays_setup.md

 portal_host.prefab.web.portal.configure(mongodbip='127.0.0.1', mongoport=27017, production=True, client_id=ays_clients_org_name, client_secret=ays_clients_org_secret, scope_organization=portal_users_org_name, redirect_address=redirect_url)
 ```

-> Note: The values set for `client_id` and `client_secret` are only used by the portal to authenticate itself when authenticating portal users (authorization code grant flow), when the portal consumes the AYS server RESTful API it forwards JWT from the user; so the portal doesn't create a JWT based on the client_id and secret
+> Note: The values set for `client_id` and `client_secret` are only used by the portal to authenticate itself when authenticating portal users (authorization code grant flow).
+When the portal consumes the AYS server RESTful API it forwards the JWT from the user; so the portal doesn't create a JWT based on the client_id and secret.

 > Also note that `client_id` and `client_secret` are ignored when production = FALSE